 Project Component/s Development areas.
 Potential Impact The loss of cultural or heritage resources.
-Activities/Risk Sources Activities associated with veget tation clearing.
-Mitigation: To protect and mitigate the potential loss of c ultural and heritage Target/Objective resources. - Mitigation: Action/Control Responsibility Timeframe any excavation or rela immediately be reported resource authority of the We Cape (in terms of the Nati 1999 (Act No.25 of 1999) via Heritage remains uncov Developer / Contractor Construction and operational phases Performance indicator Protection of heritage resource ces.
-Monitoring This will be monitored by the reported and proof included construction is completed.
+Activities/Risk Sources Activities associated with the d rainage line crossing Mitigation: To protect and mitigate the potential loss of c ultural and heritage Target/Objective resources.
+Mitigation: Action/Control Responsibility Timeframe any excavation or relation immediately be reported resource authority of the We Cape (in terms of the Nati 1999 (Act No.25 of 1999) visually Heritage remains uncoversely. • Construction and operational phases Performance indicator Protection of heritage resource ces.
+Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.